The Future of What

-The Future of What is the third studio album by the American post-hardcore band Unwound, released on April 24, 1995 by Kill Rock Stars.
-The album was recorded in December 1994 at John and Stu's in Seattle, Washington.
+The Future of What is the third studio album by American post-hardcore band Unwound, released on April 24, 1995 by Kill Rock Stars.

 Recording and release

-The Future of What was recorded in December 1994 at John and Stu's in Seattle, Washington and released on April 24, 1995 by the independent record label Kill Rock Stars.
-The album cover features an illustration by Ukrainian constructivist artist Yakov Chernikhov.
-The CD and digital versions of the album included 4 extra tracks which were excluded from the vinyl due to length.
+The Future of What was recorded in December 1994 at John and Stu's in Seattle, Washington and produced by Steve Fisk.
+The album cover features an illustration by Soviet Ukrainian constructivist artist Yakov Chernikhov.

 Critical reception

 In a favorable review, AllMusic's John Bush commented: "Taking their punk heritage from the Buzzcocks, Unwound write grinding, but tuneful songs.
 Most tracks rumble with a wandering bass while guitar fuzz coats the works.
 The vocals are intense, usually screamed.
 One atypical touch is the closer, a hypnotic quasi-ambient organ piece".
 In a mixed review, Jem Aswad of CMJ New Music Monthly praised the opening track, but criticized the album's consistency.
 The album's title inspired the name of Brooklyn synth band Future of What.